kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 She always felt so *small*.

+Not delicate—unfinished.
+Like something made in a hurry.
+Like the shape of her body hadn’t been finalized yet.

 She kept trembling, like she wasn’t built for touch.
-Like something had broken and regrown inside her crooked.
+Like something had broken and regrown inside her—crooked.

+Sometimes it felt like her body was trying to remember someone else’s rhythm.
+Like she was rehearsing pleasure that didn’t belong to her.

 Katherina sang sometimes, low and off-key.
 And she danced.
 Not like a girl, but like a marionette.
 Tangled strings, twirling just out of reach, her toes skimming ash.